Quentin Crisp

-During her teen years, Crisp worked briefly as a rent boy.
-She then spent thirty years as a professional model for life classes in art colleges.
+Crisp worked briefly as a rent boy during her teen years, then spent three decades as a professional artist's model for life classes in art colleges.
 The interviews she gave about her unusual life attracted great curiosity, and she was soon sought after for her personal views on social manners and the cultivation of style.

 Her solo stage show was a long-running hit both in Britain and America, and she also appeared in films and on television.
 Crisp defied convention by criticising both gay liberation and Diana, Princess of Wales.
+Some of Crisp's public remarks regarding the AIDS crisis earned censure from gay activists and human rights advocates.

 Biography

 Early life

 Denis Charles Pratt was born at Wolverton, Egmond Road, Sutton, Surrey, on 25 December 1908, the fourth and youngest child of "feckless and frequently unemployed" solicitor Spencer Charles Pratt, and former governess Frances Marion, née Phillips.
 She changed her name to Quentin Crisp in her twenties after leaving home, and expressed a feminine appearance to a degree that shocked contemporary Londoners and provoked "gay-bashing" assaults.

-By her own account, Crisp was "effeminate" from an early age, resulting in her being teased while at Kingswood House School in Epsom, Surrey, from which she won a scholarship to Denstone College, Uttoxeter, Staffordshire, in 1922.
-After leaving school in 1926, Crisp studied journalism at King's College London, but failed to graduate in 1928, going on to take art classes at the Regent Street Polytechnic.
+By her own account, Crisp was "effeminate" from an early age, resulting in her being teased while at Kingswood House School.

 Around this time, Crisp began visiting the cafés of Soho, her favourite being The Black Cat in Old Compton Street, meeting young gay men and rent boys, and experimenting with make-up and women's clothes.
-For six months, she worked as a prostitute; in a 1998 interview, she said she was looking for love, but found only degradation, a reflection she had previously expressed in the 1968 World in Action interview, which aired on television in 1971.
+For six months, she worked as a prostitute; in a 1998 interview, she said she was looking for love, but found only degradation.

-Crisp left home to move to the centre of London at the end of 1930, and after dwelling in a succession of flats, found a bed-sitting room in Denbigh Street, Pimlico, where she "held court with London's brightest and roughest characters."
-Her 'outlandish' appearance—she wore bright make-up, dyed her long hair crimson, painted her fingernails and wore sandals to display her painted toe-nails—brought admiration and curiosity from some quarters, but generally attracted hostility and violence from strangers passing her in the streets.